Our top pick for

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
 MetLife scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that MetLife has, for the most part, managed to keep its nose clean.

 |Total ESG score||18.05|

 |Total ESG percentile||16.56|

 |Level of controversy||2|

-While MetLife's payout ratio might seem low, this can signify that MetLife is investing more in its future growth.
+While MetLife's payout ratio might seem fairly standard, it's worth remembering that MetLife may be investing much of the rest of its net profits in future growth.

 MetLife's most recent dividend payout was on 14 September 2020.
 The latest dividend was paid out to all shareholders who bought their shares by 3 August 2020 (the "ex-dividend date").

 MetLife's shares were split on a 1122:1000 basis on 7 August 2017.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 1122 shares.
 This wouldn't directly have changed the overall worth of your MetLife shares – just the quantity.
 However, indirectly, the new 10.9% lower share price could have impacted the market appetite for MetLife shares which in turn could have impacted MetLife's share price.